How-To Guide

 Export and share your report

-Tap "Export" to download a professionally formatted PDF report with the worker's name, task details, posture images, risk scores, body part breakdown, recommendations, and the action plan.
+Tap “Export” to download a professionally formatted PDF report with risk scores, body part breakdown, recommendations, and the action plan.
 You can also export raw data in CSV or Excel format for record-keeping, insurance documentation, or compliance audits.

 Tips for High-Quality Assessments